top of page

 Coraline finds a doorway to a perfect copy of her world — one ruled by a sinister being.
 She must outwit danger to save her family.
 A strange, eerie story of bravery and identity with gothic flair, written for Middle Grade / Teen readers.

-Heads Up: Mild horror themes, creepy imagery (button eyes), child endangerment not graphic, but may unsettle sensitive readers.
+Heads Up: Language Blast it, Ghost Characters, Witch references.
+Mild horror themes, creepy imagery (button eyes), child endangerment not graphic, but may unsettle sensitive readers.

 Gray robot amidst colorful pipes; text reads "The Wild Robot Escapes" by Peter Brown on textured background.